isomerpages/agd-corp/_careers-at-agd/Explore Scholarships/AGD Public Sector Finance Award.md

 heights of academic excellence.</p>
 <p>This award aims to promote students to become well-rounded in the accounting
 field.
-It will provide recognition for an outstanding second year student in the Bachelor of Accountancy program at SMU’s School of Accountancy.</p>
+It will provide recognition for an outstanding second year student in the Bachelor of Accountancy programme at SMU’s School of Accountancy.</p>
 <h4>Eligibility Criteria</h4>
 <ul data-tight="true" class="tight">
 <li>